- Some Victorians are eligible for public dental care services, and some people receive priority access to those services.

 Victorians can also access dental services through the Australian Government's Child Dental Benefits Schedule.

-The schedule started on 1 January 2014 and provides up to $1,052 in dental benefits over two years for children aged 0–17 years in families that are eligible for Family Tax Benefit A.
+The schedule started on 1 January 2014.
+It provides up to $1,052 in dental benefits over 2 years for children aged from 0 to 17 years in families that are:

 Access by public providers to the schedule is confirmed until 31 December 2026.

 Reviewed 30 October 2023